 Flowers are born from excrement

-In addition to addressing the energy crisis, the initiative represents a solution for managing methane gas emissions.
+In addition to tackling the energy crisis, the initiative represents a solution for managing methane gas emissions.

 According to the European Commission, methane emissions contribute massively to climate change, and the livestock sector is a major contributor.

-This greenhouse gas has more heat trapping qualities than carbon dioxide and has trapped over the past 20 years 84 times more heat compared to CO2.
+This greenhouse gas has more heat-trapping qualities than carbon dioxide and has been trapping for the past 20 years 84 times more heat compared to CO2.

 Containing emissions, reducing waste and producing energy are a virtuous combination that is good for the future.
 A small paradigm seems to have been born in Italy.